What Does a Sales Account Executive (Actually) Do? Job Responsibilities, Skills & Salary

 - Sales reporting

-According to Glassdoor, an Account Executive in the United States makes around $90k per year on average.
+According to Glassdoor, an Account Executive in the United States makes around $90k annually.
 (A Base Pay of 60k + commission and bonus payments of 30k when they hit or exceed their targets.)

-But like with any other job, the amount you make as an account executive depends on several factors such as your experience, qualifications, industry, and location.
+But like with any other job, the amount you make as an account executive depends on your experience, qualifications, industry, and location.
 It can be as low as $35k or as high as $400k per year.

 A Day in the Life of an Account Executive